Nonye2K3/chia/Ubuntu-Binary-Install.md

 ```bash
 chia-start-node &
 ```
-Refer to the [README.md](https://github.com/Chia-Network/chia-blockchain/blob/master/README.md) starting at Step 2 for details on how to run the Chia blockchain components.
+Refer to the [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide) for details on how to run the Chia blockchain components.